robmoffat/k9/docs/vision/README.md

 ## Development Status ##

-Kite9 already exists as a demo.
+Kite9 already exists in [beta](http://kite9.com).
 Many of the key elements have been written in at least first-draft form.
 The hardest element ([automatic diagram layout](design/layout.md)) is now proven technology.

+**You can log in and try it right now, for free.**  But, expect that functionality will change *a lot*, according to our road-map.

-In order to turn Kite9 into a viable diagramming solution, it must be fleshed out with features already present in other diagramming tools.
+In order to turn Kite9 into a complete diagramming solution, it must be fleshed out with features already present in other diagramming tools.

 You can see the existing Kite9 working [here](http://kite9.com).